Mapping the Maze

 • Nikki Ummel, Editor, Bear Review

-• Jenny Xu, Editor, Harper Books and Ecco Books
+• Jenny Xu, Senior Editor, Atria Books

-REGISTER FOR THE POETRY WORKSHOP in MAY
+REGISTER FOR THE POETRY WORKSHOP IN NOVEMBER

 If you have questions about this opportunity, please contact tkehou@pw.org.